Preparing for a Texas Divorce? Consider These Steps

 Speaking with a couple’s counselor or therapist can help you get in closer touch with where you actually are in your marriage.
 Your trusted friends, family members, congregants at your place of worship, and your family law firm are all good resources for finding a counselor who is a good fit.
 (Read more: “Can Your Marriage Be Saved?”)

 If you have made the difficult decision that divorce is right for you, then it is time to commit to the process and take the necessary steps forward.
 If you are at this point, it can help to look at divorce as the gateway to your post-divorce future.
-Doing your due diligence prior to—or soon after—filing can help you keep your divorce moving forward with purpose.
+Doing your due diligence prior to (or soon after) filing can help you keep your divorce moving forward with purpose.

 Consult with an Experienced Divorce Attorney

 The best step forward toward divorce—regardless of your situation—is to consult with an experienced divorce attorney.
-Taking this step does not mean that you will necessarily file for divorce before discussing the matter with your spouse, but it will allow you to better understand what your options are and how best to proceed.
+Taking this step does not mean that you will necessarily file for divorce before discussing the matter with your spouse, but it will allow you to understand better what your options are and how best to proceed.

-Divorce is a complicated legal matter.
-The outcome of yours will reverberate into your and your children’s future in significant ways that you may not have even considered.
+The outcome of your divorce will reverberate into your and your children’s future in significant ways that you may not have even considered.
 Finding a divorce attorney with whom you are comfortable working and who inspires your confidence is critical.

 The divorce decisions that you make now are too important to leave to chance.
 Working closely with an experienced Killeen divorce attorney will help ensure that your rights are well protected throughout the legal process.